elegantchaos/Coverage/README.md

 # Coverage

-A description of this package.
+A tool which uses xcrun and xccov to extract a summary of the code coverage results from an Xcode coverage report.